-- Click Print. - Choose driver settings. - Printer: select the printer (for example, HP Designjet Z3200 Photo 24in). - Select Paper Type/Quality from the drop-down menu, then select the Paper tab. - Paper Type: select the paper type that is currently loaded into the printer. - Quality Options: select Standard and drag the slider to Quality.
+- Click Print. - 6.
+Choose driver settings. - Printer: select the printer (for example, HP Designjet Z5200ps Photo). - Select Paper/Quality from the drop-down menu. - Paper Type: select the paper type that is currently loaded into the printer (or Any). - Quality Options: select Standard and drag the slider to Quality. - Click Print.

-Click Print.

-Print a black-and-white photo for an exhibition (Photoshop, Mac OS)
+Print a black-and-white photo for an exhibition (Photoshop, PS driver)

-This example uses Adobe Photoshop CS2 under Mac OS X and the color management is done by the printer.
+This example uses Adobe Photoshop CS4 under Windows, with the PostScript driver.
+The color management is done by the printer's internal PostScript RIP.